SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 head.
-If, after the resistance total has been subtracted, the target sustains at least two Wound levels or 50% of his maximum Body Points in damage, then he falls unconscious for a number of hours equal to difference between the combat skill total and the combat diﬃculty or until he’s awoken by some external force, whichever comes ﬁrst.
+If, after the resistance total has been subtracted, the target sustains at least two Wound levels or 50% of his maximum Body Points in damage, then he falls unconscious for a number of hours equal to difference between the combat skill total and the combat difficulty or until he’s awoken by some external force, whichever comes ﬁrst.

 82